Skyline Trail For Mountain Biking

 The trail continues to climb at a very gradual incline to the junction with the trail from the Valle del Toro.
 Recently widened as a result of the fire, this now looks more like a road.
 To drop down through the Valle del Toro to Bull Creek and Forest Road 86 turn right (west).
 To continue on this trail, bear to the left.
 The trail, very wide in some sections, continues to follow the divide to the south, passing through forest and some meadow.
 As you get closer to Black Mountain, it passes through some small clearings with exposed soils and very few trees.
 As the trail starts the final climb up a small hill to Black Mountain the tread becomes more obscure.
 At the top of the climb the trail bears left and goes through thick forest to emerge in about one mile at the Black Mountain Road (Forest Road 203).

-Overall, Skyline Trail is the 42nd most popular mountain bike trail of all 53 mountain biking rides in New Mexico.
+Overall, Skyline Trail is the 41st most popular mountain bike trail of all 53 mountain biking rides in New Mexico.
+Several of the better mountain bike trails are nearby Skyline Trail including Cochiti Backcountry, Winsor Trail, Dale Ball Trail System, La Tierra Trails, Nambe Badlands and Arroyo Hondo Open Space.